myltik/azure-docs.ru-ru/articles/sql-data-warehouse/sql-data-warehouse-load-polybase-guide.md

 <properties
-   pageTitle="Руководство по использованию PolyBase в хранилище данных SQL | Microsoft Azure" description="Правила и рекомендации по использованию PolyBase в сценариях с хранилищем данных SQL." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"
+   pageTitle="Guide for using PolyBase in SQL Data Warehouse | Microsoft Azure" description="Guidelines and recommendations for using PolyBase in SQL Data Warehouse scenarios." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"